GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

         [available regions](https://cloud.google.com/datastore/docs/locations#location-r) for Cloud Datastore.
     *   `gsuite_domain` is the domain name (e.g. "your-domain.com") that you registered in the [Prerequisites](#prerequisites)
         section for your GSuite organization.
-    *   `authorizer_hostname` is the host name (e.g. "authorizer.your-domain.com") that
-        you wish to use to access the authorizer app.
-This value will be used to configure the authorizer app's load balancer.
     *   `origin_realm` is the Kerberos realm (e.g. "YOUR-DOMAIN.COM") that you wish
         to use for your test users.
 This value can be a totally arbitrary string, and is generally made of UPPERCASE letters.